 The only thing that you will have in your possession after your big day is your photographs.
 You want to look at these photographs later on and say, “Wow, I really looked fantastic that day.”
 You will be in a haze on your wedding day and won’t remember much of anything.
 Skim on a lot of things but not your hair and makeup.
 Plus, when you have a friend or relative do your makeup, you may feel embarrassed to tell him/her that you don’t like it and may jeopardize your relationship.

-OK, I won’t use my friend/relative, there are so many artists/makeup enthusiast to choose from.
+- OK, I won’t use my friend/relative, but there are so many artists/makeup enthusiast to choose from.

 A seasoned makeup artist would know the questions to ask the bride to be such as: is it an indoor or outdoor wedding?
 Are you changing your hair color?
 Will you be getting a tan?
 The makeup artist needs to be a good listener in addition to figuring out the “right” look for the bride.
 You need an artist that is experienced with timelines, photographers and the occasional “crazy” family member.

 Look for “certified makeup artists” and check their websites/FaceBook pages or contact them to send you photos of their work.
 Makeup artists will be more diverse in different types of makeup and skin tones.